BrucePerens/recursive_generic/README.md

 recursive_generic(MyArray, Array, {String|MyArray|MyHash})
 ```

+### Arguments:

-name: The name of the new generic object.
+name: The name of the new generic class to create.

+generic: The name of the generic class that will be wrapped by our new
+  class.
+This will be `Array`, `Hash`, etc.

 datatype: A tuple containint the type of data in the generic.
-#

 mutate_key: The name of a function that mutates the keys or indices
            in the wrapped generic, and the key or index values used
            to query the wrapped generic.
 It takes the given key or index as